The Boat Is Full

-The Boat Is Full (Das Boot ist voll) is a 1981 German-language Swiss film co-written and directed by Markus Imhoof.
-The film was nominated for the Academy Award for Best Foreign Language Film as a Swiss submission.
-It was also entered into the 31st Berlin International Film Festival, where it won the Silver Bear for an outstanding single achievement.
+The Boat Is Full (German: Das Boot ist voll) is a 1981 Swiss drama film written and directed by Markus Imhoof.
+It was nominated for the Academy Award for Best Foreign Language Film at the 54th Academy Awards as Switzerland’s submission and was entered into the 31st Berlin International Film Festival, where it won the Silver Bear for an outstanding single achievement.